cloudnative-pg/charts/charts/paradedb/README.md

 # ParadeDB CloudNativePG Cluster

-This README documents the Helm chart for deploying and managing [ParadeDB](https://github.com/paradedb/paradedb) on Kubernetes via [CloudNativePG](https://cloudnative-pg.io/), including advanced settings.
+The [ParadeDB](https://github.com/paradedb/paradedb) Helm Chart is based on the official [CloudNativePG Helm Chart](https://cloudnative-pg.io/).
+CloudNativePG is a Kubernetes operator that manages the full lifecycle of a highly available PostgreSQL database cluster with a primary/standby architecture using Postgres streaming replication.

-Kubernetes, and specifically the CloudNativePG operator, is the recommended approach for deploying ParadeDB in production.
+Kubernetes, and specifically the CloudNativePG operator, is the recommended approach for deploying ParadeDB in production, with high availability.
 ParadeDB also provides a [Docker image](https://hub.docker.com/r/paradedb/paradedb) and [prebuilt binaries](https://github.com/paradedb/paradedb/releases) for Debian, Ubuntu and Red Hat Enterprise Linux.

+The chart is also available on [ArtifactHub](https://artifacthub.io/packages/helm/paradedb/paradedb).

 ## Getting Started

+First, install [Helm](https://helm.sh/docs/intro/install/).
+The following steps assume you have a Kubernetes cluster running v1.25+.
+If you are testing locally, we recommend using [Minikube](https://minikube.sigs.k8s.io/docs/start/).

-### Installing the Operator
+### Installing the CloudNativePG Operator

 Skip this step if the CNPG operator is already installed in your cluster.